Prajology/Unit-Test-Solution/README.md

 This is a unit test to automate Vlc player using WinAppDriver within visual studio 2019 using C#

+To view all the code for the test , please make sure you are in the master branch.

 The WinAppDriver was downloaded and installed on my local machine and then we have to open the WinAppDriver.exe file found under your program files location,  to start the server.